Flank/flank-dashboard/docs/12_state_management_investigation.md

 ### Pros

-1. A lot of useful tools, that helps in development, testing and debugging: redux_dev_tools - A Time-Traveling Redux Debugger for Flutter redux_logging - A Middleware that prints the latest action & state redux_epics - A Middleware that helps you perform side effects using Streams flutter_redux_navigation - A simple reactive navigation middleware for Flutter's redux library.
+1. A lot of useful tools that help in development, testing, and debugging:
+   - redux_dev_tools - A Time-Traveling Redux Debugger for Flutter.
+   - redux_logging - A Middleware that prints the latest action & state.
+   - redux_epics - A Middleware that helps you perform side effects using Streams.
+   - flutter_redux_navigation - A simple reactive navigation middleware for Flutter's redux library.
-   ...
 2. It helps you write applications that behave consistently and are easy to test.
-3. Unidirectional data flow
+3. Unidirectional data flow.
 4. Single Source of Truth - the state of the whole application is stored in an object tree within a single store.
 5. Store changes are perfectly predictable.
 6. Middlewares - allows for side effects to be run without blocking state updates (like API calls or logging).

 ### Cons

-1. High learning curve
+1. High learning curve.
-2. The store will get very large with large applications
+2. The store will get very large with large applications.
-3. Every widget can access to the global store
+3. Every widget can access to the global store.

 ## [Provider](https://pub.dev/packages/provider)

-It is a wrapper around InheritedWidget, that can expose any kind of state object, including BLoC, streams, futures, and others.
+The provider is the state management mechanism based on the flutter `InheeritedWidget`, that can expose any kind of state object, including BLoC, streams, futures, and others.
 Because of its simplicity and flexibility, Google announced at Google I/O ’19 that Provider is now its preferred package for state management.

 **_Core concepts:_**

 1. ChangeNotifier - a simple class that provides change notification to its listeners.
 2. ChangeNotifierProvider - a widget that provides an instance of a ChangeNotifier to its descendants.
-3. Consumer - a widget, that rebuilds specific parts of the UI whenever the obtained value changes and helps to access the instance of ChangeNotify.
+3. Consumer - a widget, that rebuilds specific parts of the UI, whenever the obtained value changes and helps to access the instance of ChangeNotify.

 ### Code sample